jediela/gup/README.md

-RUP: Platformer game where you "R"un "UP"!
+RUP: Platformer game where you "G"o"UP"!